“Student loans—my favorite!” (Said no one ever.)

 Repaying Private Loans

 Since private loans are agreements between you and the lending institution, the lender makes the rules for payment.
 You’ll pay a set amount each month that’s a combo of a principal payment and interest, and the payments are usually set for a specific amount of time.
 Any changes in that plan—like a graduated payment schedule—would need to be negotiated with the lender (you could always try bribing them with cookies or something).

 What happens if you can’t afford your monthly payment?

 Now listen, you guys: When you take out student loans, you commit to paying back the money.
-You might’ve heard about some of these options before as being an “easy way out.”
-But honestly, these options are only temporary, short-term fixes to long-term problems—and sometimes, they can end up costing you more in the long run.
+But you might’ve heard about some loan-dodging options that let you take “the easy way out.”
+Honestly, these options are only temporary, short-term fixes to long-term problems—and sometimes, they can end up costing you more in the long run.